TheBlueGem/derp-based-wars/roadmap.md

 * Move units []
     - When selecting a unit it should be able to be moved
     - The available movement of a unit is based on its movement stat and the surrounding terrain
+    - Terrain should hold a movement property which shows how much movement it costs to traverse it